vaibhav-patel-1211/MLScratch/README.md

 A machine learning library built from scratch.
 This project is for educational purposes to understand the inner workings of various ML algorithms.
 About The Project
 MLScratch is a Python library that provides simple and clear implementations of common machine learning algorithms and tools.
 The goal of this project is to create a library that is easy to understand, modify, and use for learning and building your own ML models.
-Built With
- * Python
-Getting Started
-To get a local copy up and running follow these simple steps.
-Prerequisites
-You'll need to have Python 3.x installed on your system.
-You can check your Python version by running: python --version

 Installation
 There are two ways to install MLScratch: